Abdev314/Video2Notes-AI/README.md

     └── ...
 ```

-Each `notes.md` chapter looks like this:
+Each chapter in `notes.md` looks like this:

 ```markdown
 ## Chapter 1 — Example Chapter Title